 The World War I deaths of more than 6,600 SA servicemen (diggers) who died overseas also include South Australians who enlisted in other Australian states, New Zealand and Britain.
 All South Australian ANZAC deaths in service are included.
+Deaths at Gallipoli can be listed separately.
 Lest we forget.

 From the drop-down list, select the required type of search:—

 WW1 SA servicemen deaths to search all of the servicemen's names for a particular person, or